JoshuaWu7/test-github-api/README.md

 **Setting the Personal Access Token**

 To create a gist, you will need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with gist privileges.
-In this current version, you will need to manually update the stub token `TOKEN` in `/src/test/client`, however it is better to set your token as an environment varaible.
+In this current version, you will need to manually update the stub token `TOKEN` in `/src/test/client`, however it is better to set your token as an environment variable.

 **The Testing Done**